-A unique partnership between the University of Leeds and Opera North, leading cultural thought, learning and practice.
+DARE is a unique partnership between the University of Leeds and Opera North, leading cultural thought, learning and practice.

-- the DARE Academy, where practice-based learning is devised to develop skills, knowledge and expertise.
+- The DARE Academy, where practice-based learning is devised to develop skills, knowledge and expertise.

 - DARE Connect, which promotes lectures, conferences and debates that challenge perceptions, including the annual Liberty Lecture series.